zhming0/k8s-eip/README.md

 ## Huh?
 What is this?

-> Q: What are you trying to solve mate?
+### Q: What is k8s-eip trying to solve?

-> A: I don't want to create many unnecessary ELBs just for my toy cluster created by kops.
+I don't want to create many unnecessary ELBs just for my toy cluster created by kops.

-> Q: Can't you just use `nginx-ingress` so you just create one ELB for many services?
+### Q: Can't you just use `nginx-ingress` so you just create one ELB for many services?

-> A: Nah, I don't want to pay that $18/month either.
+Nah, I don't want to pay that $18/month either.
 I don't want any ELB.

-> Q: What a miser!
+### Q: What a miser!
 But how?

-> A:
 `k8s-eip` for you.
 It's similar to the [kube-ip](https://github.com/doitintl/kubeip) but for AWS and less mature.
 It would bind a group of specified Elastic IPs to a number of K8S nodes on AWS.
 It runs in a periodic way, so **you can't use it for HA/critical use cases**.

-> Q: Would it trigger the scary Elastic IP remap fee?
+### Q: Would it trigger the scary Elastic IP remap fee?

-> A: As a project with a goal of saving money, surely no :).
+As a project with a goal of saving money, surely no :).
 Actually, it will **try** not to.

 ## How to use it?